 You have to love the idea of creating beats for your own enjoyment until you have practiced enough to make your loops marketable.
 There is money to be made by selling beats online because the Hip-Hop culture is a money-making culture.

 I wanted to write this article to inform Hip-Hop beat making producers how to go about making money selling loops online, and let them know they do not have to be signed with a major record label to make money.

-Selling beats online can most definitely get them signed with a major label.
+Selling sample packs, beats, and midi files online can most definitely get them signed with a major label.